salimandre/Markov-Random-Fields/README.md

 # Markov-Random-Fields

-We studied undirected probabilistic graphical model and here we provide some result in image processing.
+We studied undirected probabilistic graphical models and here we provide some result in image processing.

 We sampled Markov Random Fields models (Ising model, Potts model) using the following algorithm:
 * Gibbs sampling